- Why Study Economics?

 Many students will want to continue their course work in economics beyond the introductory level.
 A sizable fraction will go on to major in Economics.
 Current requirements for the major may be found on this website or in the Vassar College Catalogue.
 Other students decide instead to pursue a correlate (or minor) in economics.
 The Economics Department currently offers three correlate sequences.
 Descriptions of the correlate sequences, and their requirements, can be found on this website, in the catalogue, or obtained from the Economics Department Office in 129 Blodgett Hall.

-The full range of courses offered within the Economics Department can be found in the Courses link on the left and also in the college catalogue.
+The full range of courses offered within the Economics Department can be found in the college catalogue.
 Courses are organized by level (e.g., 100–level, 200–level, and 300–level).
 Most fields of economics, such as labor economics and international economics, offer electives at both the 200–level and the 300–level.

 Opportunities for Research in Economics